firebase/codelab-friendlychat-android/steps/index.lab.md

 }
 ```

 Next, implement the `onActivityResult()` method to handle the sign in result.
-If the result of the Google Sign-In was successful, use the account to authenticate with Firebase:
+If the result of the signin was successful, continue to `MainActivity`:

 **SignInActivity.kt**